Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-sybil3d/TASKS.md

 * Objective: analyze and design your company's jobs using [ONET](https://www.onetonline.org/)
 ***
 ### Managers
-* ONET-SOC code and title:
+* ONET-SOC code and title: Construction manager (11-9021.00)
 * 5 most important tasks they carry out (provide the importance score, in Details):
+  * Plan, schedule, or coordinate construction project activities to meet deadlines (score:94).
+  * Prepare and submit budget estimates, progress reports, or cost tracking reports (score:**91**).
+  * Interpret and explain plans and contract terms to representatives or the owner or developer, including administrative staff, workers, or clients (score:**90**)
+  * Direct and supervise construction or related workers (score:**84**)
+  * Prepare contracts or negotiate revisions to contractual agreements with architectss, consultants, clients, suppliers, or subcontractors (score:**80**)

 * Is this job routine?
-Your judgment (0-10):
+Your judgment (0-10): It seems that the job is a **3** routine job, because the task the person has to develop is not relate to repetitives tasks and each task is more related to plan and orientate the employees.
 * Is this job cognitive?
-Your judgment (0-10):
+Your judgment (0-10): The job is a **8** cognitive task, because a large part of the job is related to listening to employees, talking to others, preparing schedules, orientating...
 * 5 most important skills they require to possess (provide the importance score, in Details):
+  * Coordination: Adjusting actions in relation to others' actions (score: **75**)
+  * Management of Personnel Resources: Motivating, developing, adn directing peope as they work, identyfing the best people for the job (score: **75**)
+  * Active listening: Giving full attention to what other people are saying, taking time to undestand the points being made, asking questions as appopiate, and not interrupting at inappropiate times (score: **72**)
+  *  Monitoring: Monitoring/assessing perfromance of yourself, other individuals, or organizations to make imptovements or take corrective action (score: **72**)
+  * Speaking: talking to others to convey information effectively (score: **72**)
 * 5 technology skills:
+  * Analytical or scientific Software
+  * Calendar and scheduling software
+  * Data base user interface and query software
+  * Document management software
+  * Electronic mail software
 * Education:
+  * Bachelor's degree
+  * High school diploma or equivalent
+  * Associate's degree
 * Wages:
+  * Median wages (2019): 45.80 hours, $95,260 annual
+  * Employment (2019): 476.700 employees
+  * projected growth (2019-2019): much aster average (8% or higher)
+  * Projected job openings (2019-2029): 34.700
 * Top industry:
+  * Helpers-roofers
+  * Terrazzo Workers and Finishers
+  * Pile Drivers Operators
+  * Helpers - Pipelayers, Plumbers, Pipefitters, and Steamfitters.
 ### Engineers
 * ONET-SOC code and title:
 * 5 most important tasks they carry out (provide the importance score, in Details):